 All Merit track development applications need to be publically notified.
 If your proposal requires minor notification, letters will be sent to the neighbours adjoining your property advising them of your application.
 If your proposal requires major notification, letters will be sent to the adjoining neighbours and a sign placed on the site.

 What about entity referrals?

-For some development applications you will be required to get approvals from other ACT agencies such as ActewAGL and the Territory and Municipal Services Directorate (TAMSD).
+For some development applications you will be required to get approvals from other ACT agencies such as ActewAGL and the Transport Canberra and City Services (TCCS).

 How long does it take for the Planning and Land Authority to decide an application?